 - If you are a consumer, we will only contact you by e-mail for marketing purposes if you have given us your opt-in consent to do so.
 Please note that we will continue contacting you about information that is connected to the contract that you have with us, including a networking event that you have booked.
 We will also continue to contact you to provide you with our newsletter if you have previously requested to receive it.

-- or by clicking the “unsubscribe” button in the relevant e-mail.
+- If you no longer wish to receive any marketing emails from us, you can let us know by clicking the “unsubscribe” button in the relevant e-mail.

 5. Disclosures of your personal data

-- Third party booking, for the purposes of administering your booking for networking events.
+- Third party booking providers, for the purposes of administering your booking for networking events.

 - Any other suppliers and sub-contractors we work with to provide you with the products or services that you have requested from us.

-- Production teams, in order to provide information on local talent, services, cast and crew.
+- Production teams, in order to provide information on Locations, Facilities and Services and Cast and Crew.

 - Fundraising platform providers, for the purposes of collecting donations and sponsorship.

 - Service providers who provide IT, security, software, marketing, advertising and system administration services (including our integrated third party payment systems and donations collection software).
 In particular, we use Strategic Integration Limited (trading as Openbrolly) in order to host and manage our directory of public and private locations.
 Therefore, if you register with us as a public or private location, your personal data will be shared with Openbrolly for the purposes of providing our services.

 - Third party agencies, such as credit reference agencies, for identification verification purposes.